 3D HMI is no longer bleeding edge.
 Leading automotive brands have already deployed the technology to streamline navigation, increase trust, improved comfort and convenience and enhanced personalization.
 Moreover, with electrification commoditizing the driving experience, 3D graphics and powerful tools for differentiation and innovation among OEMs and other sector players.

-As automotive hardware becomes more and more empowering, it's time to start exploring and deploying the right use of 3D for your customers.
+It's time to start exploring and deploying the right use of 3D for your customers.
 At Star, we've been working with today’s top companies to do exactly that.
 We’ll help you bring to life visionary HMI concepts, transforming radical ideas into tangible, revenue-driving innovations.
 Learn more by getting in touch with our Automotive & Mobility Practice.